-Coming soon, this webinar will outline the most important results of the 2022 midterm elections and the significance of the President’s Budget Request for the fiscal year of 2023.
+Available as either a 2-day Field Class, based in your area, or an online webinar.
+This Class will outline the most important results of the 2022 midterm elections, the composition of the 118th Congress, and the significance of the President’s Budget Request for the fiscal year of 2023.

 The membership and function of the important Authorization- and Appropriations-committees with authority over U.S. FWS matters is detailed.

 An analysis of the most up-to-date budgetary figures is provided along with their impact on the U.S. FWS.

 Edited and annotated clips of recently held confirmation and legislative-hearings of personnel relevant to the U.S. FWS are discussed.

 When the National Conservation Training Center(NCTC) opened in Shepherdstown, WV in 1998, Patricia D Woods, President of Woods Institute (WI), participated in classes for U.S. Fish and Service (FWS) regional and senior leaders that covered the subject of working with Congress, both the elected and the unelected.

 For several years, WI taught two day classes for FWS field staff at the regional offices in Sacramento, Denver, and Atlanta.